Sam Neua, the Viang Xai caves, and Nam et-Phou Louey NPA

 The story, the history of what they sacrificed and how they persevered through worse bombing than Germany or Japan suffered in World War II, is amazing.
 And the caves are quite scenic in places.
 But is it worth travelling so far?
 If you’re only going to the Caves then I don’t think so, especially if you will see all the stunning caves on the Thakhek Motorcycle Loop as well as the Phatok caves very conveniently located in Nong Khiaw, which housed a regional Pathet Lao HQ.
 But, if you will combine this with some trekking in Nam Et-Phou Louey National Park (see below), then the long travel time becomes much more justified.

-I have been warned that when travelling from Nong Khiaw to either Muang Khiam or Sam Neua, the bus is often so crowded by the time it arrives in Nong Khiaw that you physcially cannot get on it.
-For that reason, it’s better to first take a bus from Nong Khaiw one hour west to Pakmong (i.e. in exactly the wrong direction — all buses between LP and Nong Khiaw stop in Pakmong, so this is very easy to do).
+I have been warned that when travelling from Nong Khiaw to either Muang Khiam or Sam Neua, the bus is often so crowded by the time it arrives in Nong Khiaw, that you physically cannot get on it.
+For that reason, it’s better to first take a bus from Nong Khaiw one hour west to Pakmong (i.e. in exactly the wrong direction; all buses from Nong Khiaw to either LP or Oudomxay stop in Pakmong, so you shouldn’t have to wait long).
 Then from Pakmong you have a better chance of squeezing on to the eastbound bus to Muang Khiam and Sam Neua.
-It wastes a few hours, but it is apparently the right thing to do, unless you can afford to hire a private driver.
+This obviously wastes a few hours, but it is apparently the right thing to do, unless you can afford to hire a private driver.

 Previous